jjasghar/chef-book/part3/08-knife.md

 knife
 =====
 Ok, believe it or not, you're a chef now.
 You can create simple (but extremely useful) recipes to get provisioning done.
 You may have even started to pull down cookbooks from the [community](http://community.opscode.com/) and started playing around with them.
-The next step is the main tool of all chefs, [knife](http://docs.opscode.com/knife.html).
+The next step is the main tool of all chefs: [knife](http://docs.opscode.com/knife.html).
-Before we go any farther, there is a quote in context that as a new chef you need to always keep in your head (I'm paraphrasing it as best I can here):
+Before we go any further, there is a quote that you always need to keep in your head (I'm paraphrasing it as best I can here):
-> Every chef should have a knife, it'll be your best friend you'll use it constantly, but always remember it'll cut you in a heart beat.
+> Every chef should have a knife, it'll be your best friend, you'll use it constantly, but always remember it'll cut you in a heart beat.

-Please take that to heart; I have many times screwed up a knife command and caused significant pain.
+Please take that to heart; I have many times screwed up a `knife` command and caused significant pain.

 So let's make sure you have knife.
-Initally we'll start in the chef-book vm, and we'll move on from there.
+Initally we'll start in the chef-book vm, and move on from there.
 Type the following:
 ```bash
 root@chef-book:~# knife
 ERROR: You need to pass a sub-command (e.g., knife SUB-COMMAND)